One Team, All Trades

 - Ryan Fish, mechanical division manager

 By handling all trades under one roof we are able to save time and shorten the project schedule.
 As opposed to the outdated and traditionally compartmentalized process, Mark III offers vertically integrated solutions.
-Instead of focusing on mechanical or electrical drawings separately, we look at the system as a whole to determine the most efficient way to delivery each project.
+Instead of focusing on mechanical or electrical drawings separately, we look at the system as a whole to determine the most efficient way to deliver each project.
 The moment we get a project in the door, we begin looking for ways to elevate collaboration and streamline on-site installation through the use of manufacturing.

 Our virtual construction team looks for commonalities in areas where we can optimize and standardize for our manufacturing facility.
 Recently, we were able to standardize the in-wall piping for all of the exam room sinks at UC Davis New Campus Clinic.
 This standardized in-wall assembly is now a template in our library.
 Any time we use this sink type moving forward, this template can be reused and will not require redesign on future projects.
 The assembly spool sheets are reproduced and sent through our MEP manufacturing facility.
 This process allows us to take a more manufactured approach to construction and ultimately reduce VDC and on-site duration.